Although all the places for the next delivery have been provisionally allocated, we are still accepting advanced applications for the reserves list.

-Please select the ‘Advanced Application Page’ tab above.
+Please see the ‘Advanced Application Page’ (tab above) for more information.

 This website is for people who are interested in finding out more about Deafblind Studies, about Programme developments or for those wishing to submit an application for the course.